HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 What i’ve gave yesterday crushed in my hands ey

 Say what you did not mean... at all
-I drop into Feelings, her soul just swirling around my signs still carved into the stones in the tombs so deep into the ground
+I drop into feelings just swirling around
+My signs still carved into the stones in the tombs so deep into the ground, i cannot survive

 yet i knew these thorns so pierced
 Fire the source of all suffering